Everything You Need to Know About Toxicity Considerations with Monstera Plants

 Due to cats’ jumping abilities, it’s a bit harder to keep plants out of their reach.
 However, it can be done!

 One option is to place your plant in a room your pets don’t have access to.
-For example, you can place your monstera plants in a sunroom and then keep the door closed so your pets cannot enter.
+For example, you can position your monstera plants in a sunroom and then keep the door closed so your pets cannot enter.

 Another option is to use baby gates or furniture to limit access to your plants.